Leclerc tank: Autoloader

 Located inside the turret bustle, the autoloader is designated CHA (Chargement Automatique, "automatic loading") and was designed by Creusot-Loire Industrie.
 The autoloader itself weighs 500 kg (empty) and has a total volume of 1.68 m^{3} (1.40 × 2.40 × 0.50 m).
 In case of ammunition cooking off, the deflagration is vented by two blow-out panels.

 The autoloader allows the reloading of the gun while firing on the move, providing it a sufficient rate of fire to deal with six targets in one minute.
 The nominal firing sequence is below 8 seconds and the repetition rate (loading two ammunition of the same type one after another) is below 6 seconds.
-The autoloader is managed by a TM Motorola 680021 microprocessor.
+The autoloader is managed by a TM Motorola 68021 microprocessor.

 The autoloader consists of a continuous link carrier magazine made of 22 cells and a rammer assembly.
 It can accommodate all types of ammunition that are to the NATO standard.
 Up to six different types of ammunition can be selected.

 The cell positions the selected round for loading.
 At the same time, the main gun is decoupled from the stabilization system, indexed to 1.8° elevation and locked in alignment with the loading gutter.
 Then, a telescopic rammer pushes the round from the cell into the gun breech via a fiberglass gutter.
 After loading, the weapon is automatically driven back to the specified angle in accordance with the fire control system.

-In case of power outage, the conveyor can be put into motion by using a hand-cranked electric generator.
+In case of a power outage, the conveyor can be put into motion by using a hand-cranked electric generator.

 The ammunition is normally inserted in the autoloader through a port in the rear wall of the turret bustle.
 A control panel allows the autoloader cells to be rotated to present a new empty cell.
 Two barcode readers identify the introduced ammunition in order to manage its position in the conveyor at any time.
 If the ammunition does not have a barcode, its type is entered through the control keyboard.
-It is possible to replenish the autoloader under armor, through a port in the inner bulkhead by using the 18 rounds cylinder located to the right of the driver's position.
+It is possible to replenish the autoloader under armour, through a port in the inner bulkhead by using the 18 rounds cylinder located to the right of the driver's position.